 - 3/4 cup sticky sweetener of choice I used a monk fruit sweetener

 - 1/4 cup coconut milk can sub any liquid of choice

-Using your hands, form into small balls.
+- Using your hands, form them into small balls.
 If desired, roll balls in extra shredded coconut.

 - Although not necessary, using a high-speed blender or food processor will ensure your ingredients are fully incorporated and easy to shape balls.

 - If the no-bake bites are too crumbly, add a little extra sticky sweetener of choice until a thick dough remains.

 - Don’t worry if the balls are a little too doughy, as you can roll them in extra coconut flakes